Sillson/query_bigly/README.md

 ### Do These Things First

 - Copy the environment variables out of `.env`, and include them in your application.
 Change all values as pertains to your project
 - **THIS IS IMPORTANT**: create a dataset in your BigQuery project, and set `DEFAULT_DATASET` to that value.
 Make sure it's unique to your project, and don't overwrite or corrupt other datasets.
-Set your `BIGQUERY_KEYFILE_JSON` environment variable to the credentials gifted to you via devops, it should be surrounded in quotes as follows: '{type:"type", project_id: "project_id"}'.
+Set either your `BIGQUERY_KEYFILE_JSON` env variable it should be surrounded in quotes as follows: `BIGQUERY_KEYFILE_JSON='{type:"type", project_id: "project_id"}'` or `BIGQUERY_KEYFILE` environment variable to the path to the credentials gifted to you via devops: `BIGQUERY_KEYFILE=./keys/keyfile.json`.

 ### Basic BigQuery actions